publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s118.md

 [Pub.
 L. 113–291, div.
 A, title X, § 1072(c)][/us/pl/113/291/s1072/c], Dec.
 19, 2014, [128 Stat.
 3517][/us/stat/128/3517], provided that:

-> “Section 118 of such title, as amended by subsection (a), and the amendments made by this section \[amending this section and repealing [section 118b of this title][/us/usc/t10/s118b]\], shall take effect on October 1, 2015.”
+> “Section 118 of such title \[meaning title 10, United States Code\], as amended by subsection (a), and the amendments made by this section \[amending this section and repealing [section 118b of this title][/us/usc/t10/s118b]\], shall take effect on October 1, 2015.”

  __Transfer of Functions__